lamhq/tech-notes/pages/devops/aws/compute/serverless/lambda/runtime.md

 # Runtime

+## Overview
 A runtime is an execution environment that provides the necessary resources for your Lambda function to execute successfully.

 When a request is sent to the Lambda Service, it creates a runtime instance which contains your Lambda function.

+The runtime acts as an interface between your function code and the Lambda service, interpreting and executing your code whenever the function is triggered.

-The runtime is responsible
-for passing the **Event**
-and **Context Objects** to your function.
+The runtime is responsible for passing the **Event** and **Context Objects** to your function.

 The runtime includes:
 - Programming language: Node.js, Python, Java, .NET, Go, and Ruby